 As homes are becoming more energy-efficient, they are better insulated.
 Indoor air does not escape while outdoor air does not get inside.
 This is great for energy consumption and costs.
-However, air becomes stale.
-Once the air becomes stale, it becomes fertile ground for pollutants, allergens and VOCs.
+However, the air becomes stale.
+Once the air becomes stale, it becomes fertile ground for pollutants, allergens, and VOCs.
 When this happens, you need to take into consideration the amount of pollutants that were in your home and the additional amount that you created.

 Pollutants and other particles floating in your home’s indoor air have a negative impact on its quality.
 The concern for government public health agencies is the negative long-term effects.